 American Civil War

 The cousin of Maurits’ great grandfather his father emigrated to the USA and his son fought in the American Civil War (1861-1865).
 His name was Louis Falkenreck and his battle unit name was: 6th regiment, New Jersey Infantry, side: Union.
 As of today the Falkenreck bloodline still continues in the USA.

 During World War II, Gustaaf Richard Falkenreck (great-great-great grandfather: Johann Heinrich (von) Falkenreck, who was a Dutch citizen (and who’s father was called Conrad Falkenreck (1876)), led intense heavy fights in Rotterdam during the invasion of the Germans.
 He was a Sergeant at the start of the fights however the high ranked Officers were nowhere to be found and he soon was acting as Chief Officer during the fights in Rotterdam.

 He lived by the “chivalric” main values of Honor, Strength and Courage, Faith, Generosity and Honesty.
 In his position as CFO and shareholder of Petrofina this among others was reflected when he refused the offer to become CEO and insisted that a young fellow with a family of three children would get the job because he and his family needed the money more than he did.
 In his daily life he was a very skilled and recognized fencer.

-Gerald C. Falkenreck (1911-1999) was a dentist in the US Army during World War II
+Gerald C. Falkenreck (1911-1999) was a First Lieutenant in the US Army during World War II